 - Implement smart ticketing for all public transport, car parking and cycle hire within the region to facilitate multi-modal* journeys.

 - Create a website and app for people to plan multi-modal* journeys, see real-time travel updates, purchase tickets and reserve car parking spaces.

 - Create a connected network of segregated cycle ways.

-On busy roads, within the city and between villages, segregated cycle lanes and junctions will be the norm, providing safe separation of pedestrians, cycles and motor vehicles.
+- On busy roads, within the city and between villages, protected cycle lanes and junctions will be the norm, providing safe separation of pedestrians, cycles and motor vehicles.